WinVector/ExampleRPackage/extras/setting_up_a_Linux_machine.md

 Find the terminal app and make sure it is in your favorites.

+## Licensing

+R is under a GPL-2 license.
+This is compatible with Linux which is also under a GPL-2 license.

 ## Installing R and support software

 Using the terminal install editors.